How long can a court case be adjourned for

 5. Procedural matters: Certain procedural matters, such as the need to gather additional evidence or review submitted documents, may require an adjournment to allow the court to properly consider all relevant information before making a decision.

-See also How long till winter
+See also How long until april 1st

 6. Other unforeseen circumstances: Apart from the reasons mentioned above, there can be various other unforeseen circumstances that may lead to an adjournment of a court case.
 These could include emergencies, technical failures, or other situations that may hinder the smooth conduct of the hearing.